amitrubin/R-Arithmetic/README.md

 #### *The basic operations*

 Other than the list above, the only arithmetics operation not mentioned is negate, i.e. multiplying by -1.
-It is currently unclear whether negative numbers always operate correctly, but feel free to test it if you so desire, for example -1*e: `let minus_e = e.negate; console.log(minus_e.to_decimal_string(100));`
+It is currently unclear whether negative numbers always operate correctly, but feel free to test it if you so desire, for example -1*e: `let minus_e = e.negate(); console.log(minus_e.to_decimal_string(100));`

 Given two number-objects, a and b, we can initialize a result number-object c as follows:
 Addition: `let c = a.add(b);`